ThomasByr/pac-man/README.md

 - `make release` : compiles the program in release mode
 - `make debug` : compiles the program in debug mode
 - `make clean` : cleans the build directory and the binary
+- `make run` : runs the program
 - `make docs` : generates the documentation and opens it in your default browser

+There would be more to it, but these are the basics.
 To build the documentation, you will need `doxygen` and `graphviz` installed :

 ```bash
 sudo apt-get install doxygen graphviz